bartimaeusnek/Nearest-Neighbour-Upscale/README.md

 Alternatively you can build this quite easy with [JetBrains CLion](https://www.jetbrains.com/clion/) (Not Sponsored)

-How to build on Linux:
+## How to build on Linux:
-You might need to install git/clang/gcc and cmake with your package manager:
+You might need to install git clang or gcc libomp5 libomp-dev and cmake with your package manager:
-for Ubuntu/Debian/Linux Mint and alike: `sudo apt install git gcc cmake`
+for Ubuntu/Debian/Linux Mint and alike: `sudo apt install git clang gcc cmake libomp5 libomp-dev`

 - `git clone --recurse-submodules https://github.com/bartimaeusnek/Nearest-Neighbour-Upscale`
 - `cd Nearest-Neighbour-Upscale`